Decoding across transversal Clifford gates in the surface code: Discussion

 In this work we have made substantial progress towards an efficient, fault-tolerant matching-based decoder for algorithms implemented in the rotated surface code with fast transversal Clifford gates, fast $T$-injections, fast resets and fast measurements.
 The \textsc{lom} decoder constitutes a matching-based decoder that can correct all basic error patterns of weight $<d/2$, and numerically performs well under repeated- and random-Clifford gate circuits.
 The basic windowed-\textsc{lom} decoder adds to this by being efficient, but comes at the cost of slowing down the resets and synchronizing the non-$T$-injection measurements in the circuit.
 Although the basic and/or two-step windowed-\textsc{lom} decoders may perform well in practice, we still leave open the fundamental question: is it possible to design an efficient matching-based decoder that does not require these slow resets?

 Apart from this general open question, there are also a number of other possible directions to further study (windowed) \textsc{lom} decoders.

-We expect that the logical performance of the \textsc{lom} decoder can be improved by first running a belief-propagation algorithm on the full decoding hypergraph before executing the \textsc{lom} decoder.
-Belief propagation updates the weights of all hyperedges taking into account the correlations as it uses the full decoding hypergraph, such as correlations from $Y$ errors.
-Then, the weights of the edges are updated while removing the hyperedges using the standard method.
-This method is known to improve the logical performance of memory experiments \cite{higg:BM-paper, higgott:BM} and we expect the same effect in the presence of transversal logical gates.
+We have shown that the logical performance of the \textsc{lom} decoder is improved by first running a belief-propagation algorithm on the full decoding hypergraph before executing the \textsc{lom} decoder.
+Belief propagation updates the weights of all hyperedges taking into account the correlations as it uses the \textit{full} decoding hypergraph, such as correlations from $Y$ errors.
+However, there could be faster and more efficient methods than belief propagation for providing correlation information to the \textsc{lom} decoder.

 It is natural to consider whether the \textsc{lom} decoder applies when more than one $\overline{S}$ and/or $\overline{\mathrm{CNOT}}$ gate is performed between QEC rounds.
 In this more general setting, it is possible for weight-4 hyperedges to appear in the decoding hypergraph $\mathcal{G}$ that can remain weight-4 in the decoding sub(hyper)graph $G_O$ for an observable $O$, even for the basic error model, hence not reducing the problem to matching, as we discuss in Section~III from SM~\cite{supp}.